void-linux/void-docs/src/xbps/repositories/mirrors/changing.md

 `/usr/share/xbps.d`, but if duplicate files are found in `/etc/xbps.d`, those values are used instead.

-To modify mirror URLs cleanly, copy all the repository configuration files to to `/etc/xbps.d` and change the URLs in each copied repository file.
+To modify mirror URLs cleanly, copy all the repository configuration files to `/etc/xbps.d` and change the URLs in each copied repository file.

 ```